About Me

 The Batman Chronology Project 1.0 aka The Real Batman Chronology Project (on Blogger)

 Over time, my reason for loving superhero comics expanded to include many things—the characters, costumes, sci-fi weirdness, drama, art, social commentary, cultural critique, shark-jumping, and world-building.
 And this led me to create the Batman Chronology Project (originally known as the Real Batman Chronology Project).
 When it was first conceived in 2009, the goal of the project was to document the process of reading every single Modern Age Batman comic book.
 However, after I began reading I quickly realized that DC publishes a lot of monthly comic books that feature Batman, but they don’t tell you in what order to read them or how to organize them.
 And you can’t simply read them in the order they were published.
 It’s way more complex.
-When I inaugurated my princeps, I was frustrated with the lack of legit timelines online (aside from Chris Miller’s chronology).
-With little fear of arrogation, I decided that I myself might as well be the authority on the matter, or join the elite cognoscenti at the very least.
-Thus, an adventure in comic book reading morphed into an attempt to stratify every Modern Age Batman appearance into chronological narrative reading order.
+When I inaugurated my princeps, I was frustrated with the lack of legit timelines online (aside from Chris J Miller’s Unauthorized Chronology of the DC Universe, which was one of the biggest inspirations).
+Miller’s work was nothing short of genius and, if not for him, I’d have been lost from the start.
+Thus, using Miller as a guide, an adventure in comic book reading morphed into an attempt to stratify every Modern Age Batman appearance into chronological narrative reading order.
 I soon developed an idée fixe in understanding how a myriad of individual comic books fit together.
 How could this chaotic bricolage—hundreds of thousands of comic book titles, all drawn and written by various creators—possibly function as a cohesive narrative, especially over the course of decades?
 When faced with the kaleidoscopic farrago, the comics coalesced to form a vast puzzle.
 Piecing together this puzzle became the focus of the Batman Chronology Project, which allowed me to conduct various research-based projects in regard to Continuity with a Capital C. The blog contained within the site (formerly called disCONTINUITY) also provided a space for commentaries on comic book narrative, authorship, fandom, culture, and news.

 Grant Morrison Portrait Drawn By Frank Quitely